jgorham/jgorham.github.io/index.md

 optimization</b>, <b>Stein's method</b>, and <b>data visualization</b>.
 I've
-interned at the biotech firm <a href="https://www.counsyl.com/">Counsyl</a>, worked as a <a href="https://research.facebook.com/datascience/">data scientist at Facebook</a>, and also worked as a data scientist at <a href="https://www.opendoor.com/">Opendoor</a>.
-I am currently an ML eng at
+interned at the biotech firm <a href="https://www.counsyl.com/">Counsyl</a>, worked as a <a href="https://research.facebook.com/datascience/">data scientist at Facebook</a>, a data scientist at <a href="https://www.opendoor.com/">Opendoor</a>, and also an ML eng at
-<a href="https://whisper.ai/">whisper.ai</a>, where we're using statistics
+<a href="https://whisper.ai/">whisper.ai</a>.
+I currently am at Meta where we're using statistics and ML to create
-and ML to power a new generation of hearing aids.
+advanced augmented hearing processing.
 I do not think there's a best programming language, and I'm neither a frequentist nor a Bayesian.
 My preference is for whatever works best!
       </p>